-Substance abuse, in general, has a high comorbidity rate within itself (meaning abuse of multiple different substances), as well as with other mental health disorders.
+Substance abuse, in general, has a high comorbidity within itself (meaning abuse of multiple different substances), as well as with other mental health disorders.
 Researchers believe that substance abuse disorders are often secondary to another mental health disorder, as the substance abuse develops as a means to "self-medicate" the underlying psychological disorder.
 In fact, several large surveys identified alcohol and drug dependence to be twice as more likely in individuals with anxiety, affective, and psychotic disorders than the general public (Hartz et al., 2014).
-While it is difficult to identify exact estimates of the relationship between substance abuse and serious mental health disorders, the consensus among researchers is that there is a strong relationship between substance abuse and mood, anxiety, posttraumatic stress, and personality disorders (Grant et al., 2016).
+While it is difficult to identify exact estimates of the relationship between substance abuse and serious mental health disorders, the consensus among researchers is that there is a strong relationship between substance abuse and mood, anxiety, PTSD, and personality disorders (Grant et al., 2016).

-• Substance abuse has a high comorbidity within itself and with mental health disorders.
+• Substance abuse has a high comorbidity within itself and with mental health disorders such as mood, anxiety, PTSD, and personality disorders.

-1. With what other conditions is substance-related and addictive disorders highly comorbid?
+1. With what other conditions are substance-related and addictive disorders highly comorbid?